Invisible Wallets (TypeScript)

 }

+We make things even simpler by taking advantage of our auto-budgeting feature by not setting a value for gaslessTx.gasBudget.
+This way we don't have to do the work to calculate the ideal budget - Shinami does it for us!
 If you want to learn more about using auto-budgeting or setting a gasBudget manually, see our Gas Station Tutorial's section on the topic.

 You can look up the transaction digest printed to the console in a Sui explorer like Suivision or Suiscan (make sure the explorer is set to Testnet first).
 Make sure you're viewing Testnet when you search as that's where we're executing our transactions.

-5: Sponsor, sign, and execute a transaction in three requests
+Sponsor, sign, and execute a transaction in three requests

 const gasStationClient = new GasStationClient(ALL_SERVICES_TESTNET_ACCESS_KEY);

-const sponsoredResponse = await gasStationClient.sponsorTransactionBlock(
+const sponsoredResponse = await gasStationClient.sponsorTransaction(

 );

-// Sign the transaction (the Invisible Wallet is the sender)
+// 2.
+Sign the transaction (the Invisible Wallet is the sender)

-senderSignature = await signer.signTransactionBlock(
+const senderSignature = await signer.signTransaction(

 sponsoredResponse.txBytes